Contemplating today's Gospel

 "As the Father loves me, so I also love you"

 Fr.
-Lluís RAVENTÓS i Artés (Tarragona, Spain)Today, we hear again the intimate confidence Jesus made last Holy Thursday: “As the Father loves me, so I also love you” (Jn 15:9).
+Lluís RAVENTÓS i Artés (Tarragona, Spain)Today, we hear again the intimate confidence Jesus had last Holy Thursday: “As the Father loves me, so I also love you” (Jn 15:9).
 The Father's love for the Son is immense, tender, dear.
-We can read it in the Book of Proverbs, when He affirms that long before initiating his deeds “then was I beside him as artisan; I was his delight day by day, playing before him all the while” (Pr 8:30).
+We can read it in the Book of Proverbs, when He affirms that long before initiating His deeds “then was I beside him as artisan; I was his delight day by day, playing before him all the while” (Pr 8:30).
 This is how He loves us and, prophetically announcing it in the same book, He adds: “Playing over the whole of his earth, having my delight with human beings.”
 (Pr 8:31).

 Thoughts on Today's Gospel

 “God can transform into love even the burdensome and oppressive aspects of our lives.
-It is important that we ‘abide’ in Christ, in the vine” (Benedict XVI)
+It is important that we ‘abide’ in Christ, in the vine.”
+(Benedict XVI)

 “Fruit of the Spirit and fullness of the Law, charity keeps the commandments of God and his Christ: ‘Abide in my love.
-If you keep my commandments, you will abide in my love’ (Jn 15:9-10)” (Catechism Of The Catholic Church, Nº 1824)
+If you keep my commandments, you will abide in my love’ (Jn 15:9-10).”
+(Catechism Of the Catholic Church, Nº 1824)

 Gospel and commentary video